Author: Craig Neil

 As an Amazon Associate I earn from qualifying purchases.

-Loch Lomond Shores is a shopping and leisure complex located at the southern end of Loch Lomond in the town of Balloch.
+This shopping and leisure complex is located on the southern shores of Loch Lomond in the town of Balloch.

-Visitors will discover a multitude of activities at this attraction including several high-end shops, cafes and restaurants, a sea life centre, a bird of prey centre, woodland walks, a food and craft area, a steamship, and watersports equipment hire.
+Visitors will discover a multitude of activities at this attraction including factory outlet shops, cafes and restaurants, a sea life centre, a bird of prey centre, woodland walks, a food and craft area, a steamship, and watersports equipment hire.

 Discover Loch Lomond Shores with this visitor guide which includes an overview and helpful visiting advice.